MohibBadhon/Bennet-Chandler-Rate/README.md

 Here, _q_ is the reaction coordinate, with _q<sub>1</sub>_ defining the dividing surface-—typically placed at the transition state.
 The delta function _𝛿(q(0)-q<sub>1</sub>)_ ensures that all trajectories start exactly at this surface.
 The dot over _q_, written as _q̇(0)_, refers to the velocity along the reaction coordinate at time zero.
 The Heaviside step function _θ(q(t)-q<sub>1</sub>_) checks whether, after some time 𝑡, the trajectory has moved to the product side (i.e., _q_ > _q<sub>1</sub>_).
 The numerator, then, gives the flux of trajectories that start at the dividing surface and move toward products.
 The denominator, 0.5⟨∣_q̇(0)_∣⟩, comes from the TST flux and normalizes this expression.
 Together, the ratio defines κ(t), which corrects the TST rate by accounting for dynamical recrossings.

 ## Workflow
-To reliably compute rate constants, begin with a well-converged free energy profile along the reaction coordinate q.
-The location of the barrier top (the dividing surface, q₁) can be determined by committor analysis or by identifying the peak of the free energy profile.
+To reliably compute rate constants, begin with a well-converged free energy profile along the reaction coordinate _q_.
+The location of the barrier top (the dividing surface, _q₁_ can be determined by committor analysis or by identifying the peak of the free energy profile.
 Once q₁ is established, sample initial configurations around this point for further analysis.
-Sampling is commonly performed by running a constrained MD simulation at q₁, applying a strong harmonic restraint to maintain the system near the barrier top.
+Sampling is commonly performed by running a constrained MD simulation at _q₁_, applying a strong harmonic restraint to maintain the system near the barrier top.
 The generated snapshots from this simulation serve as initial conditions for a series of unbiased, short MD runs.
 These are often referred to as "shooting trajectories" and allow the system to evolve naturally from the transition state.
 Each trajectory should be sufficiently long to capture transitions into either reactant or product basins.
-Typically, a few picoseconds are sufficient, but this depends on the barrier height; if the barrier is small (~k<sub>B</sub>T), the coordinate may fluctuate between states before settling.
+Typically, a few picoseconds are sufficient, but this depends on the barrier height; if the barrier is small _(~k<sub>B</sub>T)_, the coordinate may fluctuate between states before settling.
 After collecting these trajectories, we evaluate the direction and fate of each one.
-Specifically, we calculate the numerator of the transmission coefficient κ(t) using a function N(t) that combines the initial velocity and the Heaviside step function based on whether the system reached the product side.
+Specifically, we calculate the numerator of the transmission coefficient _κ(t)_ using a function _N(t)_ that combines the initial velocity and the Heaviside step function based on whether the system reached the product side.
 The relevant values from a single trajectory may look like:

 ```
 #step qt θt V0 Nt